droonga/express-droonga/README.md

         'droonga.reindex'
       ],

-      // host and port to send messages to fluentd
+      // host and port to send messages to the engine
       hostName: 'backend.droonga.example.org',
       port:     24224,

-      // host and port to receive messages from fluentd
+      // host and port to receive messages from the engine
       receiveHostName: 'express.droonga.example.org',
       receivePort:     10030
     });